eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/v-pid-rulebook.md

 #### REQUIREMENT 1

 A PID Provider issuing [SD-JWT VC]-compliant PIDs SHALL include the vct claim in their PIDs, where the vct claim will be a URN.
-A catalog linked in the PID rulebook will associate this URN with SD-JWT VC type metadata which will include the same information as the PID Rulebook.
+A catalog linked in the PID Rulebook will associate this URN with SD-JWT VC type metadata which will include the same information as the PID Rulebook.

 ### 6.2 High-Level Requirements to be changed